About |

 Focus on Environmental Change

-The Physical Environment is an introduction to physical geography through the lens of environmental change.
-Every physical geography book talks about the role of time in earth systems processes, but this usually means investigating events in the past to explain the current physical geography of earth.TPE explains earth processes in order to House damaged by permafrostunderstand past, present, and just as importantly, the futurephysical geography of earth.
+Physical Environment is an introduction to physical geography through the lens of environmental change.
+Every physical geography book talks about the role of time in earth systems processes, but this usually means investigating events in the past to explain the current physical geography of earth.TPE explains earth processes in order to understand past, present, and just as importantly, the futurephysical geography of earth.
 Predicting future geographies is a difficult task, and so TPE relies heavily collective wisdom of the Intergovernmental Panel on Climate Change (IPCC), Union of Concerned Scientists, and reputable government resources.

 House damaged by melting permafrost.